ziminji/objective-c-sql-query-builder/README.md

 * Allows database privileges to be restricted.
 * Has an easy to use SQLite database connection pool.
 * Capable of executing an SQL statement with one line of code.
+* Able to execute more than one SQL statement at a time.
 * Has a huge collection of SQL builder classes with methods that mimic their SQL statement equivalents.
 * Converts XML to DDL/SQL statements.
 * Helps ensure that SQL statement are well-formed.